 The Best Baby Formula

-This means any formula you pick is safe to feed your baby, but there are nuanced differences from formula to formula that affect taste, consistency, and ease of digestion.
+Because the FDA regulates all baby formula, any formula you pick is safe to feed your baby, but there are nuanced differences from formula to formula that affect taste, consistency, and ease of digestion.
 Ultimately, the formula your infant likes the most is the one that’s best for you.

-If you’re searching for a soy-based formula, we like Gerber Good Start Soy ($24 for 26 oz).
-It’s one of the only formulas we found that uses non-GMO soy, plus relies more on corn maltodextrin than sucrose for its sugar, and is therefore less sweet than many of its soy-based counterparts.
+If you’re searching for a soy-based formula, we like Gerber Good Start Soy ($23 for 26 ounces).
+It’s one of the only formulas we found that uses non-GMO soy.
+It also relies more on corn maltodextrin than sucrose for its sugar, and is therefore less sweet than many of its soy-based counterparts.

 How We Found the Best Baby Formula